ShokoAnime/ShokoSite/content/en/translate/_index.md

 ##### Working With Content Blocks

-Certain files will have it's contents broken into what we call **Contnet Blocks** which are used to separate out the content on the page.
-These
+You'll notice certain files have their contents broken into what we call **Content Blocks** which are used to separate out the content on the page.
+These **Content Blocks** provide the capability to translate a pages content while still keeping its style and positioning.

 ```md
 ||ContentBlock||